OWASP/wstg/document/2-Introduction/README.md

 ### Develop the Right Mindset

-Successfully testing an application for security vulnerabilities requires thinking “outside of the box.”
+Successfully testing an application for security vulnerabilities requires thinking "outside of the box."
 Normal use cases will test the normal behavior of the application when a user is using it in the manner that is expected.
 Good security testing requires going beyond what is expected and thinking like an attacker who is trying to break the application.
 Creative thinking can help to determine what unexpected data may cause an application to fail in an insecure manner.
 It can also help find any assumptions made by web developers that are not always true, and how those assumptions can be subverted.
 One reason that automated tools do a poor job of testing for vulnerabilities is that automated tools do not think creatively.
 Creative thinking must be done on a case-by-case basis, as most web applications are being developed in a unique way (even when using common frameworks).

 ### Understand the Subject